 3. SEO PowerSuite for competition research

 After you learned which technologies and marketing platforms your competitors use, you can get down to SEO competitors, their strategies, and weak points.
-The SEO PowerSuite toolkit will help you on each stage of your SEO campaign:
+The SEO PowerSuite toolkit will help you at each stage of your SEO campaign.

-Rank Tracker is a keyword research tool that will help you come up with a list of competitors to track for your target keywords, help you analyze competitors and their domain strength (a ranking score that predicts how a website will rank on search engine results), and adjust your keywords, and offer you a keyword report based on that information.
+Rank Tracker is a keyword rank checker and research tool.
+You can download it to get a list of your top competitors based on a target keyword, analyze competitors and their domain strength (a ranking score that predicts how a website will rank in search engine results), uncover competitors' keywords to then adjust yours, and get a keyword report based on that information.

-Website Auditor will dig through any website to understand how the search engines see your (or your competitors’) site.
+WebSite Auditor will dig through any website to understand how the search engines see your (or your competitors’) site.
 This software tool reveals all the website issues that can influence indexing, search rankings, or user experience.
-For every issue, you’ll get step-by-step instructions on fixing it.
+On every issue, you’ll get step-by-step instructions on fixing it.
 For content analysis and optimization, use WebSite Auditor's content writing tool for SEO that lets you optimize content as you create it.